 When 529 college savings plans first became available, I was a financial consultant at one of the world’s most prestigious firms.
-The plans were an arrow to add to the quiver, so to speak, but nothing I felt passionate about.
-I have to tell you that after reading the materials from ScholarShare, California’s 529 college savings plan, the product has improved by leaps and bounds.
-The fees are much lower and accounts like this now make sense for almost any family.
+The plans were an arrow to add to the quiver, so to speak.
+I can tell you that ScholarShare, California’s 529 college savings plan, has improved by leaps and bounds since it was first launched.
+The fees are much lower, and accounts like this now make sense for almost any family.

-First, I could list a bunch of statistics about how expensive college is likely to be when your kid leaves the nest.
+First, I could list many statistics about how expensive college is likely to be when your kid leaves the nest.
 You already know that college is going to cost a fortune.
-There’s books, tuition, living expenses, computers and more to account for.
+There are books, tuition, living expenses, computers, and more to account for.

-The truth of the matter is that people who start saving money early, will usually have more money saved in the end.
+People who start saving money early will usually have more money saved in the end.

 If you have a designated savings account open—a place to put an extra bit of cash here and there—you are more likely to actually deposit the money.
 I saw this happen time and time again with my own clients.

 Don’t confuse a 529 college savings plan with a IRA—this is a common mistake.
-The 529 college savings plan has many advantages:
+The 529 college savings plan is different and has many advantages:

 - Earnings in the account used to pay for qualified higher education expenses will be state and federal tax-free.
 When you earn interest in a normal brokerage or savings account, you pay taxes on interest and dividends earned.

 - Contributing to a 529 plan may reduce the taxable value of your estate, making this a popular vehicle for grandparents and other relatives to transfer wealth.
-You’ll definitely need to consult your tax adviser.
+You’ll definitely need to consult your tax advisor for advice.

 - Anyone can open an account, though it’s important to think about who the account holder should be.
 It usually should be a parent.
-Get some advice about this.
+Get some advice about this as well.

-- Funds can be used at private, public, trade or graduate schools nationwide and some overseas.
+- Funds can be used at private, public, trade, or graduate schools nationwide.
+Some overseas schools are eligible.

 - Typically, assets are considered the primary account holder’s (parent) and do not count toward financial aid eligibility.
 It depends on the school, however.

-- Allocate your funds between 19 portfolios based on your comfort level and age of your child.
-View account performance.
+- Allocate your funds between multiple portfolios based on your comfort level and the age of your child.

 - There are no income limitations.
 It doesn’t matter how much money you make, you can have a ScholarShare 529 plan.